Home Health Chondrosis: symptoms, causes, treatment

 • pain in the spine and muscles;

-• deterioration in the quality of life due to limited mobility and pain in the affected areas of the spine.
+• deterioration in quality of life due to limited mobility and pain in the affected areas of the spine.

 Cervical chondrosis